We are once again accepting submissions in the following categories:

 ONE THE DIS / ABILITY SERIES

 Over the past twenty years, we’ve focused on poets and poetry with/about/informed by dis/ability but the focus was hardly exclusive and also never explicitly stated.
-We’re stating it now by unveiling The Dis/Ability Series which is actively seeking texts by poets with dis/ability.
+We’re stating it now by unveiling The Dis/Ability Series which is actively seeking texts by poets and short story authors with dis/ability.

-Meaning: POETS with dis/ability, who submit POETRY manuscripts that are chapbook-sized.
+Meaning: POETS with dis/ability, who submit manuscripts that are chapbook-sized (chapbooks do not exceed 48 pages and that includes front matter and text).

 Do the manuscripts need to be ENTIRELY about dis/ability issues?
 Or dis/ability experience?
 Etc.?
 No. Does there need to be a meaningful and significant connection?
 Yes.
 What are dis/ability issues and dis/ability experience?
 If you’re asking those questions, then good and answer them yourself.
 In your query letter, include a few sentences regarding your connection to dis/ability.
 Send us manuscripts in both the alternative embodiment traditions and the “invisible disability” traditions.
 (Note those scare quotes.)
 We are happy to tell you that we have a special interest in pain, mad studies, and representations of mental illness.
 These will be our proud emphases as we start off the series and we preferentially will look for work of this sort.

 Hooray, right?
 CANADA has a DIS/ABILITY SERIES!!!
-We are small and cover the poetry genre only, but trade publishers, take note and please replicate this initiative as you have with racialized and queer persons.
+We are small and are covering the poetry and single short stories genre only, but trade publishers, take note and please replicate this initiative as you have with racialized and queer persons.
 It’s fun!Submissions to this series WILL NEVER CLOSE, till death do Caryl (publisher) and I (editor) part.

 TWO THE NEW BRUNSWICK CHAPBOOK SERIES